patrycjagawecki/Portfolio/README.md

 Tools used: Microsoft Excel (Data Cleaning), SQL (Data Querying), Tableau (Data Visualization)

-I presented this project to a private equity broker at a previous company I interned at by analyzing his CRM system in Excel filled with
+I presented this project to a private equity broker at a previous company I interned at by analyzing his CRM system in Excel filled with information such as dials and pick ups, locations, positions within their company, and more.
+With that information, I presented data on information such as what type of executives are most likely to pick up a cold call or what time they would pick up.
+With that information, I opened eyes to new strategies that have been successful in business expansion.